Facts About Russian Blue Cats | What You Need To Know About These Kitties – Traits, Health Issues, Price And More

 They will also notice—and remember—where you’ve hidden their favorite toys or treats.
 They’re known for having a great memory.

 When they’re resting, Blues like to hang out in a sunny window, and like most cats, they love to climb.
-In fact, the Blue is one of the most athletic cat breeds.
+The Blue is one of the most athletic cat breeds.
 You will often find them perched at the highest point in the room.

 Potential Drawbacks to This Breed